Virginia Protective Order Lawyer

 Under Virginia law, a protective order is an order issued by a court, protecting someone from an act of abuse by another.
 It is exactly as it sounds: to protect an alleged game or pattern of conduct from continuing to happen.
 Protective orders are issued typically by a magistrate although they can also be issued by a clerk or by a judge.

-If you have had a protective order placed against you, you should reach out to an experienced domestic violence attorney.
-Let a Fredericksburg protective order lawyer advocate for you and help you understand your legal options.
+A protective order may be granted in a variety of circumstances.
+The most common is when someone is alleged to have proven an act of abuse by another.
+This can either be in conjunction with a criminal case but does not have to be.
+If you have had a protective order placed against you, reach out to an experienced domestic violence attorney.
+A Virginia protective order lawyer could advocate for you and help you understand your legal options.

 There are many kinds of protective orders in Virginia.
 There are emergency protective orders that are issued for a set period of time, which are done ex parte.
 Typically, the most common emergency protective order is done when someone is placed under arrest for an act of domestic violence.

 Preliminary protective orders are protective orders that extend beyond the emergency protective order time period.
 Then, after a due process hearing, a permanent protective order may be granted for a period of up to two years.
 A permanent protective order could also be placed against someone.
 Consult with a protective order lawyer in Virginia for more information.

 How Long Can Protective Orders Last?